sahmed1o/aaahmedms/README.md

 💻 Specialized in Back-End Development

-🌐 Previously Data Security and SysAdmin
+🌐 Experienced in Data Analysis and Predictive Analytics

 📍 Canada